traugdor/ComfyUI-quadMoons-nodes/README.md

 ### Existing Nodes
 * **The BUTTON** - A one-stop-shop for cancelling your queue or rebooting ComfyUI entirely.
 Something gone wrong with your setup?
 Hit ***The BUTTON***.
 It will take care of everything for you.
 Use responsibly.
 * **CLIP External Text Encoder** - Your regular `CLIP Text Encoder` node but the text to encode with CLIP defaults to an input instead of a text box.
-No more right-clicking and converting the text to an input!
+No more right-clicking and converting the text widget to an input!
+This node works best when used with wildcard selectors and other dynamic output nodes for creating rich and dynamic prompts for your images.

-### Planned Nodes
 * **X to String Converters** - Need to incorporate a value into a string?
 Maybe a filename input automation?
 Need to do some math and output the result into a text display?
 Convert it to a string and easily output it to whatever nodes you need.
-It even works with the [ComfyMath](https://github.com/evanspearman/ComfyMath) nodes by [evanspearman](https://github.com/evanspearman)!  (***WIP***)
+It even works with the [ComfyMath](https://github.com/evanspearman/ComfyMath) nodes by [evanspearman](https://github.com/evanspearman) so you can easily use a generic `NUMBER` value as an input!
+* **INT Conditional Operation** - Choose between two integer inputs on the fly using conditional logical operators to compare them.
+Works great for returning the largest or smallest input depending on your needs.

+### Planned Nodes
+* **KSampler Seed Output** - Need to use the same seed value between samplers?
+Want to cleanup your workflow so you don't have to have connections between a seed generator everywhere?
+KSampler with Extra Outputs may just be what you need to incorporate into your workflow! (***WIP***)

 ## Installation